Telecominfraproject/oopt-gnpy/Excel_userguide.rst

 .. code-block:: shell

     $ cd examples
-    $ python path_requests_run.py meshTopologyExampleV2.xls service_file.json eqpt_file -o output_file.json
+    $ gnpy-path-request meshTopologyExampleV2.xls service_file.json eqpt_file -o output_file.json

 A function that computes performances for a list of services provided in the service file (accepts json or excel format.

-if the service <file.xls> is in xls format, path_requests_run.py converts it to a json file <file_services.json> following the Yang model for requesting Path Computation defined in `draft-ietf-teas-yang-path-computation-01.txt <https://www.ietf.org/id/draft-ietf-teas-yang-path-computation-01.pdf>`_.
+if the service <file.xls> is in xls format, ``gnpy-path-request`` converts it to a json file <file_services.json> following the Yang model for requesting Path Computation defined in `draft-ietf-teas-yang-path-computation-01.txt <https://www.ietf.org/id/draft-ietf-teas-yang-path-computation-01.pdf>`_.
 For PSE use, additional fields with trx type and mode have been added to the te-bandwidth field.

 A template for the json file can be found here: `service_template.json <service_template.json>`_